pop-os/shell/TESTING.md

 - [ ] Turn on auto-tiling.
 Windows automatically tile.
 - [ ] Disabling and enabling auto-tiling correctly handles minimized, maximized, fullscreen, floating, and non-floating windows (This test needs a better definition, steps, or to be separated out.)

+### Stacking
+- [ ] Windows can be moved into a stack.
+- [ ] Windows can be moved out of a stack.
+- [ ] Windows inside and outside of a stack can be swapped multiple times and in both directions.
+- [ ] Moving the last window out of a stack works as expected.
+- [ ] Stacks can be resized with the keyboard.
+- [ ] Stacks can be resized with the mouse.

 ### Workspaces

 - [ ] Windows can be moved to another workspace with the keyboard